agiledev-students-fall2023/4-final-project-nyu-shuttle/instructions-0c-project-setup.md

 In order to allow your managers to track your individual contribution to the project, it is imperative that you use the same username for both `git` on your local computer, where you will be making commits, and `GitHub`, where you will be doing pull requests.

-To set your `git` username locally:
+To set your `git` username locally... change `'monalisa'` in the example to your own username:

 ```bash
 git config --global user.name "monalisa"